JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 What we strive for, is code where it is immediately clear what the intent of the author was.
-We strive for easily maintainable code, so that when a new requirement arrives, we can just change a small part of the code, run a test and be assured that nothing brakes.
+We strive for easily maintainable code, so that when a new requirement arrives, we can just change a small part of the code, run a test and be assured that nothing breaks.

 ##### Examining the code